Overtime Lawyers in Burbank

 Protecting Employees Against Overwork Without Overtime Pay

-Personal Attention From An Overtime Lawyer In Los Angeles County
+Personal Attention from An Overtime Lawyer in Los Angeles

 If you are in Los Angeles, or surrounding areas you can try to find a lawyer by using search terms like “best overtime lawyer Los Angeles” or “overtime attorney Los Angeles” or “best overtime lawyer near me” but that may not get you the answers you are looking for.
 You may end up speaking with an “assistant” and never hear from an actual attorney.
-To speak directly with an overtime lawyer personally, contact us today, and speak to one of our overtime lawyers.
+To speak directly with an overtime lawyer personally, contact us today.

 Skilled Overtime Attorneys Enforcing Your Rights

 The overtime lawyers at the Akopyan Law Firm, A.P.C. have experience representing both employers and employees in cases involving overtime compensation.
 We have represented clients in cases involving overtime compensation both in civil cases in court and administrative cases before the Labor Commission.
 If you believe that you have been denied overtime pay call us today for your complimentary case evaluation.
-Our overtime lawyers in Los Angeles County can fight for the compensation you deserve.
+Our overtime lawyers can fight for the compensation you deserve in Los Angeles, Kern, Orange, Riverside, San Berardino, and Ventura Counties.

-Do I get paid overtime if I worked overtime without my boss’s permission?
+Do I get paid overtime if I worked overtime without my boss’ permission?

 Yes.
 California law requires that employers pay overtime, whether authorized or not.
 However, most employers require prior authorization before working overtime and you may be subjected to discipline if you work unauthorized overtime.
 If your employer refuses to pay overtime because you worked overtime without prior authorization, call one of our overtime lawyers to discuss your options.